Pomeranian Tear Stain Food Guide: What Diet Can and Cannot Fix

 A label-focused guide to Pomeranian tear stains, protein history, allergy clues, fat quality, treats, and when eye care comes before food changes.

 Pomeranian owners often search for food that can reduce tear stains.
-That search intent is understandable, especially when reddish-brown staining is visible on a small dog with a light coat.
+That question is understandable, especially when reddish-brown staining is visible on a small dog with a light coat.

 Evinutri's position is conservative: tear staining should not be treated as a food problem by default.
 It can involve face structure, tear drainage, eye irritation, allergies, dental issues, ear issues, grooming, treats, and diet history.